DominikaKniova/VIZ_semestral_work/README.md

 # RainbowVis

 Semestral work submitted in the course on visualization.
+The app allows to visualize

 ## How to run